CHI0MA00/GYM-MEMBERS-EXERCISE-TRACKING-ANALYSIS/README.md

 - Workout Frequency (days/week): Number of workout sessions per week.
 - Experience Level: Level of experience, from beginner (1) to expert (3).
 - BMI: Body Mass Index, calculated from height and weight.

+### Data Sources
+---
+The main primary source of data used here is “Data.Gym_Members_Exercise_Tracking.csv” and this is an open-source data that can be freely downloaded from an open online source such as Kaggle or FRED or any other data repository site.

+### Data Types
+---
+The data types involved in the dataset included whole numbers, alphanumeric, decimal numbers, etc.